 Founded with the generous support of illustrious investor and philanthropist, Julian Robertson, the Robertson Leadership Fellows Program offers exceptional candidates from non-education backgrounds the opportunity to swiftly advance their leadership and managerial skills while working at the forefront of education reform.
 The 24-month fellowship offers an accelerated, highly-competitive pathway to educational leadership, as principals-in-training at Success Academy.

-This spring, we'll welcome our inaugural class of Robertson Leadership Fellows: talented leaders from across industry who will help to chart the future of public education.
-An accelerated path to school leadership at Success Academy, the Fellowship provides intensive training, rich experiential learning, real-time coaching and feedback, and comprehensive support designed to help you build your professional capacity as you learn the ins and outs of running outstanding schools.
+This summer, we'll welcome our second class of Robertson Leadership Fellows: talented, early career leaders from across industries who want to help us chart the future of public education.
+Bring your professional skills and experience in service of a transformational mission and receive the training, rich experiential learning, and real-time coaching to build your capacity as a powerful leader and change-maker while learning the ins and outs of running outstanding schools.

-Throughout the program, you will benefit from coaching, feedback, and mentorship from a Success Academy Principal.
-You will also share challenges and reflect with peers in the program, forging a strong network of talented, mission-driven leaders that will last through your career.
+Throughout the program, you will benefit from one-on-one coaching, feedback, and mentorship from Success Academy leaders, including your principal, school superintendent, and, in the first year, assistant principal.
+You’ll also meet regularly with your fellows in the program, visiting and observing at their schools and sharing challenges, feedback, and reflections.
+Ultimately, you’ll forge a strong network of talented, mission-driven leaders that will last throughout your career.

 Ready to lead?
 Apply now!
 Remember: We value strong writing so take care with your application materials.

-If you are extended an offer, you will be notified and will join your peers at The Robertson Center in midtown Manhattan for initial training in April and will receive a school placement at one of our 47 schools.
-In Year 2, you will receive placement at a second school.
+If you are extended an offer, you will be notified of your acceptance and your placement school soon after.
+You will join your peers at The Robertson Center in midtown Manhattan for initial training in July and join your school community in August.
+In Year 2, you will receive placement at the same or different school.